Co-Curricular Leadership Certificate

 How to Participate

-To use one of the above programs as part of the Leadership Certificate, students must follow these steps to document the program within their Leadership Certificate progress:
+To use an approved program as part of the Leadership Certificate, students must follow the below steps to document the program.

 Questions?
 Contact Student Leadership and Civic Engagement at firstname.lastname@example.org or 312-0996-4500